 CoBank, ACB: We have a relationship with CoBank, ACB (CoBank), a System bank, which involves purchasing and selling participation interests in loans.
-As part of this relationship, our equity investment in CoBank was \$370 thousand at December 31, 2023, 2022, and 2021, respectively.
+As part of this relationship, our equity investment in CoBank was \$370 thousand at December 31, 2024, 2023, and 2022.

-SunStream Business Services: We have a relationship with SunStream Business Services (SunStream), a System service corporation, which involves purchasing financial and retail information technology, collateral, and tax reporting services.
-As of December 31, 2023, 2022, and 2021, our investment in SunStream was \$490 thousand, \$400 thousand, and \$329 thousand, respectively.
+SunStream Business Services: We have a relationship with SunStream Business Services (SunStream), a System service corporation, which involves purchasing the following services: financial and retail information technology, collateral, and tax reporting.
+As of December 31, 2024, 2023, and 2022, our investment in SunStream was \$490 thousand, \$490 thousand, and \$400 thousand, respectively.
 Additional related party information is included in Note 9 to the accompanying Consolidated Financial Statements.
-We also guarantee the amounts borrowed by SunStream on their line of credit with AgriBank, up to \$40.0 million.
+We also guarantee the amounts borrowed by SunStream on their line of credit with AgriBank, up to \$50.0 million.
 Refer to Note 10 to the accompanying Consolidated Financial Statements for further disclosure.

 Farm Credit Foundations: We have a relationship with Farm Credit Foundations (Foundations), a System service corporation, which involves purchasing human resource, benefit, payroll, and workforce management services.
-As of December 31, 2023, 2022, and 2021, our investment in Foundations was \$13 thousand.
+As of December 31, 2024, 2023, and 2022, our investment in Foundations was \$13 thousand.
 Additional related party information is included in Note 9 to the accompanying Consolidated Financial Statements.